 What is open heart surgery?
 It is a major procedure.
 Deciding where to have the procedure done is therefore a huge decision – one you can’t take lightly.
 When it comes down to it, what are the factors influencing your decision?
 Of course you want a facility with highly-skilled heart specialists, including a cardiothoracic surgeon and an array of advanced technologies.
 But what if you could get all of that and still be close to home?

 Firelands Regional Medical Center can offer you this option.
-Our Complete Heart Center is the only hospital in the area providing open heart surgery – you can be treated here and recover here, all while being close to your family and friends.
+Our Complete Heart Center is the only hospital in the area providing open heart surgery procedures – you can be treated here and recover here, all while being close to your family and friends.

 Open heart surgery, which is the general term for a surgery that cuts open the chest to allow access to the heart, may include the following procedures: